Pustalorc/BaseClustering/README.md

 # BaseClustering
-Unturned Plugin to cluster Buildables &amp; Structures (UNFINISHED)
+Unturned Plugin to cluster Buildables &amp; Structures

+WARNING: This plugin uses a modified version of PIL that does NOT WORK WITH OLD DATA AND VERSIONS of PIL

 Download is available on the [Releases](https://github.com/Pustalorc/BaseClustering/releases/)